All About Negligence Per Se

 Can This Per Se Jury Instruction Create Leverage in Your Potential Suit?

-Getting victim leverage by creating a presumption of negligence in the eyes of the insurance adjustor and later defense team(s), is always a good thing for a person seeking a monetary payout for bad injuries.
+Getting the victim leverage by creating a presumption of negligence in the eyes of the insurance adjuster and later defense team(s) is always a good thing for a person seeking a monetary payout for bad injuries.
 In short, it is an easier way to win your case.

-This burden can turn the tables by forcing the accused to rebut that the violation of the statute.
+This burden can turn the tables by forcing the accused to rebut the violation of the statute.
 A defendant can say it had nothing to do with the purpose of the law.
-But once the bell is rung, this becomes a hard burden to rebut.
+But once the bell is rung, this becomes an onerous burden to rebut.